Thomas Jefferson Barnes

 Brief Life History of Thomas Jefferson

-When Thomas Jefferson Barnes was born on 2 May 1882, in Alabama, United States, his father, William Leon Barnes, was 24 and his mother, Ethal Dorses Steele, was 22.
+When Thomas Jefferson Barnes was born on 2 May 1882, in Alabama, United States, his father, William M Barnes, was 24 and his mother, Ethal Dorcus Steele, was 25.
 He married Malinda E "Ada" Stallings on 17 May 1900, in Ider, DeKalb, Alabama, United States.
 They were the parents of at least 7 sons and 7 daughters.
 He lived in Albemarle, Buncombe, North Carolina, United States in 1941 and Greensboro, Guilford, North Carolina, United States in 1941.
 He died on 16 March 1941, in North Albemarle Township, Stanly, North Carolina, United States, at the age of 58, and was buried in Richfield, Stanly, North Carolina, United States.

 Photos and Memories (0)